matthew-brett/pydagogue/windows_dll_links.rst

     However, be aware that using SetDllDirectory effectively disables safe DLL search mode while the specified directory is in the search path and it is not thread safe.
-However, be aware that using SetDllDirectory effectively disables safe DLL search mode while the specified directory is in the search path and it is not thread safe.
 If possible, it is best to use AddDllDirectory to modify a default process search path.

 * Microsoft documentation on `AddDllDirectory
   <http://msdn.microsoft.com/en-us/library/windows/desktop/hh310513.aspx>`_